 The uRA will be the primary source of security attributes within an NSI message, however, every NSA along the reservation workflow can add additional attributes to a message if needed.
 These are either new attributes that are deemed useful for NSAs downstream on the reservation workflow or modified attributes that are the result of evaluating existing message security attributes

-The sessionSecurityAttr element is used to add additional security attributes to the NSI message header, it functions as a container for the individual attributes.
+The sessionSecurityAttr element is used to add additional security attributes to the NSI message header; it functions as a container for the individual attributes.
 The context where the sessionSecurityAttr is evaluated is indicated by the type attribute.
 In the previous section the urn:ogf:nsi:security:attr:originatingId attribute type was defined with a specific behaviour that all NSAs can understand.
 In this section we define the urn:ogf:nsi:security:attr:realm attribute type that allows a sessionSecurityAttr element to be scoped within a specific authorization realm.
 NSAs that are members of an authorization realm will understand the contents of the element and use them appropriately.
 Those NSAs that are not a member can ignore the content, but should follow the transparency rules.

 New sessionSecurityAttr element types can be defined and used as needed.
 With the existing transparency rules in place, these newly defined attributes will be seamlessly propagated to all NSAs participating in a specific reservation workflow.
 NSAs needing to interpret the new attributes can do so without impact to other NSAs in the Service Plane.